ryo-manba/ft_containers/README.md

 # ft_containers

 ## Description
-Reimplementation of STL container with C++98.
+Reimplementation of STL containers with C++98.

 ## Requirement